-With the project, there would be an initial disturbance from project construction over the 2+ year construction period, followed by a modest incremental increase in annual maintenance dredging quantity on the order of 15,000 to 30,000 cy, commensurate with a similar increase in areas to be maintained owing to the enlarged turning basins.
+With the project, there would be an initial disturbance from project construction over the 2+ year construction period, followed by a modest incremental increase in annual maintenance dredging quantity on the order of 22,800 cy, commensurate with the increase in area to be maintained owing to the enlarged turning basins.
 There are a variety of ways that biotic resources may be adversely affected by these dredging disturbances and the associated increase in turbidity when sediments are removed and placed in a scow.
-These mechanisms include temporary reduction in visibility, clogging of gills, burial, reduced foraging, removal of forage organisms in the substrate, displacement of mobile organisms such as fish and marine mammals to other locations, and a possibility of direct mortality through mechanical injury.
-The dredging activity would cause a somewhat more continuous localized disturbance of the benthic biotic community in the immediate vicinity of the dredge than just maintenance dredging alone.
-This could result in a temporary reduction in abundance of benthic organisms on the order of several months.
+These mechanisms include temporary reduction in visibility, clogging of gills, burial of sessile invertebrates, reduced foraging, removal of forage organisms in the substrate, displacement of mobile organisms such as fish and marine mammals to other locations, and a possibility of direct mortality through mechanical injury.
+The dredging activity would cause a somewhat more continuous, but localized disturbance of the benthic biotic community in the immediate vicinity of the dredging operations.
+This could result in a temporary reduction in abundance of benthic organisms that lasts on the order of several months.
 The effects on fish would likely be limited to displacement during operations although there may be some adverse effect on fish exposed to turbidity plumes in the immediate vicinity of the dredge.
-There would be some level of permanent effect where shallower subtidal is dredged and maintained deeper, by virtue of regular disturbance from ship traffic and maintenance dredging and, possibly, an increment of lower benthic productivity.
-With the project complete, shipping volume would increase, but the ships would be larger and fewer than without the project.
-Shipping efficiency would increase, reducing emissions and the risk of groundings and associated environmental damage.